Support Opportunities for Humanities Scholars

 American Antiquarian Society Fellowships

 The American Antiquarian Society offers visiting research fellowships, designed to enable academic and independent scholars and advanced graduate students to spend an uninterrupted block of time doing research in the AAS library.
+Discussing this work with staff and other readers is a hallmark of an AAS fellowship.
+Tenures range from four weeks to twelve months.
+More information about how to apply and application deadlines here.

 American Center of Oriental Research (Amman) Fellowship

 The American Center of Oriental Research (ACOR) in Amman, Jordan, is a private, international, non-profit academic institution dedicated to promoting research and publication in the fields of archaeology, anthropology, ancient through modern history, art history, conservation and preservation studies, Arabic and other Near Eastern languages, Islamic studies, and many other fields related to Near Eastern studies.
+The 2025 ACOR-NEH application cycle has been completed and the award granted, and the ACOR-NEH Fellowship will not be offered during the 2025–2026 application cycle.

 American Philosophical Society

 Since 1933 the American Philosophical Society has awarded research grants to more than 15,000 scholars and encourages all eligible candidates to apply for grants and fellowships.
+Apply here.

 Carmago Core Program